 Felines are portrayed as being unemotional and selfish.
 However, this is not the case; they often form close bonds with their owners and desire attention.
 Some domestic cat breeds, like the Siberian Cat, love affection and being social.

-Your cat kneads to show their affection and that she really loves you just by purring.
+Your cat kneads to show their affection and that she loves you just by purring.
 Kitties can express their enjoyment of your company by kneading you.

 5. Marking Their Territory